 Moreover, he’s enjoying worldwide coverage, at least in the clickbait-o-sphere.
 Yet, none of his statements are checked or balanced.

 Check out his “blog.”
 Does it read as though it emanates from someone with ADHD expertise—or really, psychiatric expertise at all?
 It’s rambling and repetitive.
 No substance.
 The same with his book.
+[Update: Since this original posting, that page has been removed from his website.]

-The man graduated from medical school in 1961—fifty years ago—and apparently hasn’t felt the need to keep up.
+The man graduated from medical school in 1961—fifty years ago—but apparently hasn’t felt the need to keep up.
 This was an era when doctors were still viewed by many as “gods”—infallible.
 Not to be questioned.
 Perhaps it went to his head?

 Naive readers say, “Well, he’s not saying ADHD doesn’t exist; he’s saying it’s overdiagnosed.”